Mixed Pasta

 about 5 – 10 minutes until translucent.
 Add the tomato purée and refill

-up any tomato.
+mop up any tomato.
 This will give you about 4 1/2 cups water.
-Add it to the
+Add it

-pan.
-Bring the sauce to the boil and then partially cover and simmer for
+to the pan.
+Bring the sauce to the boil and then partially cover and

-cook in just the water that’s still clinging to the leaves until it has wilted
+then cook in just the water that’s still clinging to the leaves until it has

-down and cooked through, then drain well and chop roughly (you can
+wilted down and cooked through, then drain well and chop roughly

-just go at it with scissors while it’s sitting in the colander.)
-If you’re
+(you can just go at it with scissors while it’s sitting in the colander.)

-using frozen chopped spinach, make sure – once it’s thawed – that
+If you’re using frozen chopped spinach, make sure – once it’s

-you’ve pressed out every last bit or water; you can also use frozen
+thawed – that you’ve pressed out every last bit or water; you can

-leaf spinach, and chop it yourself once it’s thawed and drained.
+also use frozen leaf spinach, and chop it yourself once it’s thawed

 Empty the ricotta into a bowl, add the eggs and then grate in about 3